MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ### Activity per user per period

 This example demonstrates how to count the number of activities per user per period.
-This demonstrates drilling down in the _activity per period_ query to focus on the activity per user per period.
+This query drills down into the _activity per period_ query to focus on the activity per user per period.
 The activities include dialogs, conversations or messages.
-This helps to measure user interaction with your bot and can help in determining potential problems, for example:
+This query measures user interaction with your bot, which can help find potential problems, such as:

-* Days with lots of activity by a single user may mean attack or test
+* Days with lots of activity by a single user may mean an attack or test
 * Days with little interaction may indicate service health issues

 > [!TIP]